emb-riscv/specs-markdown/memory-map.md

 For 64-bits devices, the system control area is **0xFFFFFFFF'F0000000-0xFFFFFFFF'FFFFFFFF**.

-The system control areas are implemented as a pair of memory-mapped address spaces, one providing control and status registers common for the entire device, and one providing control and status registers for the current hart:
+The system control area is implemented as a set of memory-mapped address spaces, some providing control and status registers common for the entire device, and some providing control and status registers for the current hart:

 | Base | Top | Name | Description |
 |:-----|:----|:-----|-------------|